jf525/IS601-Homework2/readme.md

 # Homework 2 Setup
 Hello professor.
 I am setting up a new repo for homework 2.
 This is my repo for my python setup.
+My pytest and pylint commands both pass all tests!